lolsiscool/DiscordRolesMenu/README.md

 ### Quick Notes
 All Triggers are listed in the top of the scripts

-Ignore the Extras folder as it is not needed
+Ignore the `README.md` file as it is not needed

 Also Be sure to change the roles/role id's you'd like to use.
 Since this is just a project it will require some heavy customizing to fit your needs